willonboy/ZTChain/README.md

 # ZTChain
 ZTChain is a lightweight library designed to facilitate chaining syntax in Swift, making your code more readable and expressive.

+This is currently the only solution that supports chained assignments for all Objective-C object properties.

 ## Features

 ### 1. **Chainable Syntax**